UEFI: UEFI booting

 Booting UEFI systems from GPT-partitioned disks is commonly called UEFI-GPT booting.
-Despite the fact that the UEFI specification requires MBR partition tables to be fully supported.
-Some UEFI firmware implementations immediately switch to BIOS-based CSM booting depending on the type of boot disk's partition table, effectively preventing UEFI booting to be performed from EFI System Partition on MBR-partitioned disks.
-Such a boot scheme is commonly called UEFI-MBR.
+The alternative is to boot from an EFI System Partition on MBR-partitioned disks, commonly called UEFI-MBR.
+UEFI-MBR capability is required by the UEFI specification, but some UEFI firmware implementations immediately switch to BIOS-based CSM booting depending on the type of the boot disk's partition table, effectively preventing it from occurring.

-It is also common for a boot manager to have a textual user interface so the user can select the desired OS (or setup utility) from a list of available boot options.
+It is also common for a boot manager to have a textual user interface to allow the user to select the desired OS (or setup utility) from a list of available boot options.

-On PC platforms, the BIOS firmware that supports UEFI boot can be called UEFI BIOS, although it may not support CSM boot method, as modern x86 PCs deprecated use of CSM.
+On PC platforms, firmware supporting UEFI boot is often referred to as a "UEFI BIOS", though some newer x86 platforms exclude CSM support entirely.

 CSM booting

 To ensure backward compatibility, UEFI firmware implementations on PC-class machines could support booting in legacy BIOS mode from MBR-partitioned disks through the Compatibility Support Module (CSM) that provides legacy BIOS compatibility.
 In this scenario, booting is performed in the same way as on legacy BIOS-based systems, by ignoring the partition table and relying on the content of a boot sector.

-BIOS-style booting from MBR-partitioned disks is commonly called BIOS-MBR, regardless of it being performed on UEFI or legacy BIOS-based systems.
-Furthermore, booting legacy BIOS-based systems from GPT disks is also possible, and such a boot scheme is commonly called BIOS-GPT.

-The Compatibility Support Module allows legacy operating systems and some legacy option ROMs that do not support UEFI to still be used.
-It also provides required legacy System Management Mode (SMM) functionality, called CompatibilitySmm, as an addition to features provided by the UEFI SMM.
+The Compatibility Support Module allows some legacy operating systems and some legacy option ROMs that do not support UEFI to still be used.
+It also provides required legacy System Management Mode (SMM) functionality (CompatibilitySmm) in addition to features provided by the UEFI SMM.
 An example of such a legacy SMM functionality is providing USB legacy support for keyboard and mouse, by emulating their classic PS/2 counterparts.

-In November 2017, Intel announced that it planned to phase out support CSM for client platforms by 2020.
+In November 2017, Intel announced that it planned to phase out support CSM for client platforms by 2020, because of the low security and high complexity of CSM.

-In July, of 2022, Kaspersky Labs published information regarding a Rootkit designed to chain boot malicious code on machines using Intel's H81 chipset and the Compatibility Support module of affected motherboards.
+In July 2022, Kaspersky Labs published information regarding a Rootkit designed to chain boot malicious code on machines using Intel's H81 chipset and the Compatibility Support Module of affected motherboards.

-In August 2023, Intel announced that it planned to phase out support CSM for server platforms by 2024.
+In August 2023, Intel announced that it planned to phase out CSM support for server platforms by 2024, because of the low security and high complexity of CSM.

-Currently most computers based on Intel platforms do not support CSM.

 Network booting

-The UEFI specification includes support for booting over network via the Preboot eXecution Environment (PXE).
+The UEFI specification includes support for booting over network via the Preboot Execution Environment (PXE).
 PXE booting network protocols include Internet Protocol (IPv4 and IPv6), User Datagram Protocol (UDP), Dynamic Host Configuration Protocol (DHCP), Trivial File Transfer Protocol (TFTP) and iSCSI.

 OS images can be remotely stored on storage area networks (SANs), with Internet Small Computer System Interface (iSCSI) and Fibre Channel over Ethernet (FCoE) as supported protocols for accessing the SANs.

 Version 2.5 of the UEFI specification adds support for accessing boot images over HTTP.